The-RG-Archive/lifeinvader.com/README.md

 # lifeinvader.com
 A backup of the lifeinvader.com hosted by rockstar games that got shut down

-Huge thanks to https://github.com/GreenSoupDeveloper we is the main developer at this point i am just gathering information
+Huge thanks to https://github.com/GreenSoupDeveloper we is the main developer at this point i am just gathering information .

-Notes
+Also big thank you to "MGgames100" for providing us with copy's of all company websites to make this even possible.

+Notes:
 https://redsoupdev.github.io/lifeinvader.com/index.html and https://redsoupdev.github.io/lifeinvader.com/profile/spruk.htm IS NOT FROM R* it is a page we created to make the website more fun.

-List of known domains
+List of known domains:
 - https://www.lifeinvader.com/profile/elitas_travel
 - https://www.lifeinvader.com/profile/herr_kutz
 - https://www.lifeinvader.com/profile/inkinc